Habitat - Wildlife Area Management

 - Using managed livestock grazing as a tool to manipulate habitat.

 In 2006 WDFW continued efforts to improve habitats for big game through forage plantings, thinning overstocked timber stands, and ongoing weed control.
-An effort to monitor motor vehicle and public use was started with the purchase and installation of numerous (can we provide a number here?) car counters.
+An effort to monitor motor vehicle and public use was started with the purchase and installation of numerous car counters.
 Several miles of boundary fencing were built in problem areas and many miles of fence were maintained.

 Projects planned for 2007 include removal of several stream-adjacent roads in Tekison and Stray Gulch, as well as removal of several stream diversions and culverts to improve fish passage and reduce entrapment.
 A major fertilization project is planned to enhance heavily used elk winter range.
 Monitoring of public use will continue.
 Measures to reduce harassment of wintering big game, such as restricting public access during the winter months in critical areas, are being considered.
 A proposal to trade lands to consolidate ownerships is also underway between WDFW and DNR.
 This exchange will redefine the Colockum’s boundaries and enhance management efficiency.